Introduction

-The need for business agility is imperative for organizations in the context of the global changing market conditions such as the Covid-19 pandemic.
+The need for business agility is imperative for organizations in the context of global changing market conditions, such as the Covid-19 pandemic.
 Therefore, more than ever, creating high-performance teams with a focus on customer-centricity is critical for organizations looking to achieve business agility.

-A next step beyond the creation of high-performance teams is gaining and scaling agility.
+The next step beyond creating high-performance teams is gaining and scaling agility.
 In an agile environment, agile teams must work together using Lean and Agile practices to deliver solutions.
 This poses a particular challenge for organizations with project management practices that are mixed or hybrid.

-In terms of project management practices, Adaptive Project Management has increased as organizations begin their agile journey.
-Nonetheless, an Adaptive Project Management approach does not provide the full benefits of business agility since waterfall and agile projects are combined into a hybrid methodology.
-This mixture really does not allow for agile planning to be executed completely.
-No enterprise agility can be achieved at this stage.
+Adaptive Project Management has increased in popularity as organizations begin their agile journey.
+However, an Adaptive Project Management approach does not provide the full benefits of business agility since waterfall and agile projects are combined into a hybrid methodology.
+This mixture does not allow for agile planning to be executed completely, preventing enterprise agility from being achieved at this stage.

 Today, most organizations reside in the middle, with complete, partial, or mixed Adaptive Portfolio Management implementations.
 At this stage, some agile scaling might be incorporated into the planning cycle, such as defining agile programs or finding ways to drive velocity in agile teams while still having waterfall projects incorporated into a large portfolio.

 Adaptive Portfolio Management can require a long transition state.
 This is due to the duration of enterprise agile transformations.
-Companies such as PepsiCo’s Frito Lay, and Bosch have taken several years to achieve their agile transformation.
-Recent large organization case studies showed the average time to get agile to an enterprise level was around 4 Years, which means shifting left entirely will take time but will produce great results along the way. (source: 2019 Global SAFe Summit Case Study)
+Companies such as PepsiCo’s Frito Lay and Bosch have taken several years to achieve their agile transformation.
+Recent large organization case studies showed that the average time to get agile to an enterprise level was around four years, which means shifting left entirely will take time but will produce great results along the way. (source: 2019 Global SAFe Summit Case Study)

-OnePlan recommends that you start the agile transformation journey as soon as possible to begin the organizational learning and to reap the immediate benefits from small improvements in customer value delivery.
-Also, business agility is not just for software product management anymore.
-High performing organizations across many industries increase their business agility in three distinct ways:
+OnePlan recommends that you start the agile transformation journey as soon as possible to begin organizational learning and reap the immediate benefits from small improvements in customer value delivery.
+Business agility is not just for software product management anymore.
+High-performing organizations across many industries are increasing their business agility in three distinct ways:

 - Through training in agile methods, skills, and organizational change management, plus adding expert agile coaches.
 This allows for teams to be trained on how to push forward with scaling agile.